The UPTAKE consortium contributes to the training of a new generation of scholars and specialists in the field of Russian and East European Studies by

-Kats Kivistik (University of Tartu) is currently finalizing her dissertation on the left-right identification in new democracies (supervisor: Piret Ehin).
+Kats Kivistik (University of Tartu) finalized her dissertation on the left-right identification in new democracies (supervisor: Piret Ehin).
 She works as adjunct lecturer as well as senior analyst in the Institute of Baltic Studies.
 Her main research fields are elections, public opinion and voting behavior.

 Thomas Linsenmaier (University of Tartu) is currently finalizing a dissertation on “The interplay between regional international societies – Towards a European security architecture?” (supervisor: Viacheslav Morozov), working on the English School’s account of the regional level, with a focus on the interplay between the international societies of Europe and the so-called “post-Soviet space”.
 His broad research interests are International Relations theory, particularly the English School tradition, and issues related to European integration.